 Cabin in Blue Ridge, Georgia

-After days spent outside in the crisp, fall air, you'll love warming up in these Georgia cabins, inns, resorts and more.
+After days spent outside in the crisp, cool air, you'll love warming up in these Georgia cabins, inns, resorts and more.

-As the temperatures cool and leaves change shades, take the opportunity to get away from the chaos of daily life in favor of a cozy getaway with loved ones or on your own.
+As the temperatures cool, take the opportunity to get away from the chaos of daily life in favor of a cozy getaway with loved ones or on your own.
 You don't have to go too far from home to experience these Georgia destinations, from the mountains to the coast.